mangeshg/communityLink/README.md

 * Encourages constructive dialogue over polarisation in decision making processs.
 * Council has visibiltiy of authentic community feedback while making the Decisions.
 * Council has assistance in crafting on the correct implementation plan to address community Feedback.
-* OneConcil , It can easily be a One Portal Serving all the Councils in Australia , As a MyGov Service .
+* OneCouncil , It can easily be a One Portal Serving all the Councils in Australia , As a MyGov Service .
 Providing unified experience for the residents regardless where they stay.

 ---